 Colorful Bottle Trees

 Fill glass bottles with battery-operated lights and stack them in a tree formation.
-It’s a vibrant and eco-friendly way to make use of old bottles.
+It’s a vibrant and eco-friendly way to make use of old bottles for your next wine bottle garden art project.

 Scrap Metal Trees